moogacs/docs.buf.build/docs/faq.md

 ### Command and flag migrations

-You may have recently gotten one of the following warnings:
+You may have recently gotten one of these warnings:

 ```
 "buf image build" has been moved to "buf build".